in Costa Rica

 Although most of the investment in electronics manufacturing in Costa Rica has its origins in the United States, a leading German Firm, Zollner Electronik AG, chose Costa Rica as its new location from which to service the Americas in 2013.
 Zollner is one of the 15 leading Electronic Manufacturing & Engineering Services (EMS) providers in the world.
 At the time that the company announced that Costa Rica would be the location for its new manufacturing site, the company CEO, Markus Aschenbrenner, noted that Zollner had chosen Costa Rica because of its economic and political stability, its educational system and manufacturing resources, and its strategic location.

 The electronics manufacturing in Costa Rica that represents the majority of production can be classified as high-mix, low-volume.
-This is characteristic of companies that produce for multiple end market and/or for specific customers.
+This is characteristic of companies that produce for multiple end markets and/or for specific customers.

-More information about electronics manufacturing in Costa Rica can be obtained by contacting the Central American Group by filling in the form at the bottom of the page.
+More information about electronics manufacturing in Costa Rica can be obtained by contacting the Central American Group by filling in the form at the bottom of this page.

 Electronics Industry Outlook

-International electronics manufacturing firms favor Costa Rica because of its overall operating costs, skilled labor, and proximity to the United States and Latin American markets.
+International electronics manufacturing firms favor Costa Rica because of its overall operating costs, skilled labor, political and economic stability, and its proximity to the United States and Latin American markets.
 Throughout the development of the electronics industry in Costa Rica, firms have been concentrated in the components segment of the value chain.

 Electronics manufacturing firms in Costa Rica operate using a high-mix, low-volume manufacturing strategy that is characteristic of firms that produce for multiple markets and/or specific customers.

-Costa Rican electronic components manufacturers sell their product to a wide variety of buyers.
-Over one-third of the companies compete in the global aerospace, medical, and industrial end markets.
+Costa Rican electronic components manufacturers sell their products to a wide variety of buyers.
+Over one-third of the electronics manufacturing companies in the country s compete in the global aerospace, medical, and industrial end markets.